Universality of rational canonical form for random matrices over a finite field: Introduction

 The finite field case has also seen substantial progress.
 Fulman developed a generating function method in \cite{fulman1999probabilistic,fulman2002random}, later extended in collaboration with Neumann \cite{fulman2005generating}, to study random matrices over finite fields, for instance the probability that a random matrix is separable, cyclic, semisimple, or regular.
-This approach has also been connected to Cohen-Lenstra distributions, see the discussion in \cite{fulman2013cohen}.
-More recently, Luh–Meehan–Nguyen \cite{luh2021some} applied combinatorial and Fourier analytical techniques to obtain further results including the rank distribution and the uniformity of normal vectors for matrices with i.i.d.\ and $\epsilon$-balanced entries.
-We also refer to \cite{fulman2015stein, blomer1997rank,cooper2000distribution,kahn2001singularity,maples2010singularity} for related results on singularity in various finite field random matrix models.
+This approach has also been connected to Cohen-Lenstra distributions, see the discussion in Fulman \cite{fulman2013cohen}.
+More recently, Luh-Meehan-Nguyen \cite{luh2021some} applied combinatorial and Fourier analytical techniques to obtain further results including the rank distribution and the uniformity of normal vectors for matrices with i.i.d.\ and $\epsilon$-balanced entries.
+We also refer to Fulman-Goldstein \cite{fulman2015stein}, Bl\H{o}mer-Karp-Welzl \cite{blomer1997rank}, Cooper \cite{cooper2000distribution}, Kahn-Komlós \cite{kahn2001singularity}, Maples \cite{maples2010singularity}, Ferber-Jain-Sah-Sawhney \cite{ferber2023random} for related results on singularity in various finite field random matrix models.

-Although we work on a finite field model, our approach is different from the finite field literature listed above.
-Instead, we bring in moment method techniques that were previously used mainly to study cokernels in the $p$-adic or integer cases rather than conjugacy data studied in \Cref{thm: joint CL distribution} and \Cref{cor: joint multiplicity}.
-The motivation is that just like $\Q$, the function field $\F_p(t)$ is also a global field.
-Therefore, following the integer case, in order to determine the asymptotic behavior when the size of the matrix goes to infinity, we calculate the limits
+Although we work with a finite field model, we do not follow the methods from the finite field literature listed above.
+Instead, the crucial input is \Cref{thm: rational canonical and smith normal form}: it asserts that the rational canonical form data of $A_n$ uniquely determine, and are uniquely determined by, the isomorphism class of the $\F_p[t]$-module

+The identification above transfers our problem to the asymptotics of $\Cok(tI_n-A_n)$, viewed as a random finite $\F_p[t]$-module.
+Then, based on the universal distribution derived by Cheong-Yu \cite{cheong2023distribution}, our main results follow immediately.

-for every finite $\F_p[t]$-module $G$, which will be the main concern of \Cref{sec: Proof of the main results}.
-Finally, the Sawin-Wood technique \cite[Subsection 6.1]{sawin2022moment} over the category of finite $\F_p[t]$-modules guarantees that we can derive the unique distribution from these surjection moments.
-The above approach does not rely on Fulman’s tool of generating functions, thus gives a new proof in the uniform setting which also applies to the more general $\epsilon$-balanced random matrices.
+The above approach does not rely on Fulman’s generating function method.
+It therefore provides a new proof in the uniform setting, and it also applies to the more general class of $\epsilon$-balanced random matrices.
 As far as we know, this is the first demonstration that the limiting distribution of rational canonical forms is insensitive to the specific distribution of the entries.